srijay-095/maze-solver-ai-project/README.md

 h(n) = |x₁ − x₂| + |y₁ − y₂|
 ```

-By combining actual and estimated costs, A* efficiently finds the shortest path while exploring fewer nodes than uninformed search algorithms.
+By combining actual and estimated costs, A* efficiently finds the shortest path while exploring promising nodes based on their estimated total cost.

 ## Visualization Legend